 Our biggest issue is the hose attachment.
 Every time you want to use it, you have to detach it from where it’s stored, clip it to the airflow, and then add the tool you want.
 It’s frustratingly inconvenient and inefficient.

 The HEPA filter on the Hoover H-Upright 500 Reach is a pleasant surprise for a vac in this price range.
-HEPA filters are superb for trapping particles, so are a good option for allergy sufferers.
+HEPA filters are effective for trapping particles, so are a good option for allergy sufferers.

 It also has multi-cyclonic technology that separates dust and pushes it away from the filters, helping to extend their lifespan.